Sat, Dec 21, 2019 |

 Erothyme is a project most known for deep, ethereal, melodic electronic music.
 Across 10 years and 27 releases, the project has branched out considerably, exploring many feelings, energy levels, and influences.
 The music is crafted from a broad palette of source sound, including synthesizers, various musical instruments, and voice, as well as found sound from nature, cities, and everyday life.
 While weaving its way from downtempo and ambient music, through funk and breakbeat space jazz, all the way out the other side to glitchy digital drumnbass, the music always maintains its passionate authenticity and peculiar stylistic fingerprint.

 Delivering soulful performances that range from funk to neo-soul and roots reggae, Noah Proudfoot's music weaves together a story of the shared human experience.
 From the humorous and spirited lyrics of 'Fruitarian Rapsody,' to the solemn revelations of 'Turntable Tuesday,' his music explores both the struggles and celebrations of this life.
 Incorporating live looping and percussion with his brother, Ben Stockdale, his songs transform any room into a jungle dance party.
 With two albums released, one solo and one with his band Noah Proudfoot and the Botanicals, his music has been heard across the country and globe, gathering a following of like-minded hearts and minds.

-We are pleased to feature a Healing Arts Zone offering healing services by donation, as well as a variety of next-level artists, vendors, and food & beverage options.
+We are pleased to feature a Healing Arts Zone offering healing services by donation, as well as a variety of next-level artists, artisanal vendors, and food & beverage options.

 Sound by Native Groove

-Stage Design by Yogardener™
+*Living* Stage & Deco by Yogardener™